British Water names Thompson as new chief executive

 Thompson, who has been promoted from her role as international director, will take up the full-time position on 3 December 2018 when current chief executive Lloyd Martin steps down.

 The announcement was made as staff old and new celebrated the 25th anniversary of the trade association at a reception at the Gherkin in London.

 Thompson, who becomes the first woman to take the role, said: “I am very excited about the opportunity to lead British Water and represent the interests of its members at all levels.
 This is a time of significant change both within the industry and politically, especially with Brexit imminent.

 “It is important that British Water delivers a broad spectrum of services that help our members grow both at home and overseas.
 Integrated catchment management is increasingly seen globally as essential for effective water and wastewater management and a closely networked supply chain is key for the delivery of successful projects.”

 Speaking to WWT, she added: "My aim really is to continue supporting the supply chain, to help them to grow their business globally and to represent their interests.

-"One of the key things I want to do is to get out and about meeting members and getting to understand their businesses and what they need from us to help grow their businesses, and to also work closely with our shareholders to ensure British Water is the voice for the supply chain of the industry."
+"One of the key things I want to do is to get out and about meeting members and understand their businesses, what they need from us to help them grow, and to work closely with our stakeholders to ensure British Water is the voice for the supply chain of the industry."

 British Water also revealed its new look at the anniversary reception, following a root-and-branch rebranding exercise.
 The changes include a new logo and will be rolled out across the association’s media platforms in the coming weeks.